streamnative/kop/docs/kop.md

 2. Verify the KoP by using a Kafka producer and a Kafka consumer.
 Kafka binary contains a command-line producer and consumer.

-    Run the command-line producer and send messages to the server.
+    1. Run the command-line producer and send messages to the server.

         ```
         > bin/kafka-console-producer.sh --broker-list [pulsar-broker-address]:9092 --topic test
         This is a message
         This is another message
         ```

-    Kafka has a command-line consumer dumping out messages to standard output.
+    2. Run the command-line consumer to receive messages from the server.

         ```
         > bin/kafka-console-consumer.sh --bootstrap-server [pulsar-broker-address]:9092 --topic test --from-beginning
         This is a message
         This is another message
         ```

 # How to use KoP
 You can configure and manage KoP based on your requirements.
 Check the following guides for more details.